 “You’ll never walk again”, they told me.
 But I wasn’t born to be in a wheelchair.

 I was transported to Stoke Mandeville Hospital, Buckinghamshire, where I stayed and underwent spinal rehab for a further five months.
 When discharged, I was given a wheelchair and they told me, ‘You’ll never walk again’.
-I turned to my wife said, ‘I am never getting in that wheelchair.
+I turned to my wife and said, ‘I am never getting in that wheelchair.
 I am getting my old body back.’
 I trained and trained.
 I would crawl around the house, through the garden and up the stairs.
 Now I can cycle up to 20 miles, swim 500 metres and spend most days on my feet at work.

 In 2014, I designed my own recovery programme.
 I deliver presentations around the world to encourage people who have Multiple Sclerosis, spinal cord injuries or who have suffered strokes, to try and get as much of their body back through alternative therapies, at no cost to them.
 It’s brilliant.
 If 10% of the audience take something away and it helps them, then job done: I’m happy.